Non taxable or tax exempt income is money or property you receive from various sources for which you are not required to pay income tax.

 Moreover, most home sales are tax-free if the profit is below a specific amount: $250,000 for a single seller and $500,000 for married couples filing a joint income tax return.

-Consulting with a professional in tax preparation services will help you understand your financial obligations on a federal and state level.
+Consulting with a tax preparation accountant will help you understand your financial obligations on a federal and state level.
 If you are looking for a Raleigh CPA with proven experience working with tax records call Steward Ingram & Cooper PLLC at (919) 872-0866 or fill out the form below.